-To cover some of these important flags, the discussion begins with solve\type.
-Valid entries for this include STANDALONE, TIAMAT, and TIAMAT\INLINE.
+To cover some of these important flags, the discussion begins with solve_type.
+Valid entries for this include STANDALONE, TEMP_TABLE, TIAMAT, and TIAMAT_INLINE.
 This effectively directs XML2MOOSE to the mode for which inputs should be parsed.
-Not surprisingly, the mode for this manual is STANDALONE.
-Next the flags for the template files are generated.
-The standalone mode does not simulate guide tubes or burnable poison inserts, so the non-fuel template is not used and can point to the same template as for fuel.
-Tiamat, however, uses a different template when simulating guide tubes.
+Not surprisingly, the mode for this manual is STANDALONE, which will populate the template file specified in fuel_pin_input_file_template.
+The standalone mode does not simulate guide tubes or burnable poison inserts.
+Tiamat, however, uses a different template when simulating guide tubes and a non-fuel template needs to be provided.

-The next three flags are extremely important. power\file lists the HDF5 output files produced from running the cycle depletions (as will be generated in the process outlined in Sect.
+The next three flags are extremely important. power_file lists the HDF5 output files produced from running the cycle depletions (as will be generated in the process outlined in Sect.
 2.3).
-Both relative and absolute paths can be used. cycle\xml lists the XML files for each cycle, and shuffle\xml contains the XML files used to execute the shuffling (from which the shuffle maps are pulled).
+Both relative and absolute paths can be used. cycle_xml lists the XML files for each cycle, and shuffle_xml contains the XML files used to execute the shuffling (from which the shuffle maps are pulled).
 Generation of XML files is covered in Sect.
 2.2.
 The files for all cycles should always be entered consecutively, without skipping any.
 If results are desired for Cycle 7, enter all files for Cycles 1-7.
 XML2MOOSE will use the shuffling maps to determine the appropriate data to pull from each file.

-The final described here is the only\cycle flag, in which only the BISON inputs for the specified cycle are generated.
+Next is the only_cycle flag, in which only the BISON inputs for the specified cycle are generated.
 However, the history of the rods from previous cycles will still be constructed as appropriate.
-If this flag is not indicated, XML2MOOSE will generate files for all cycles.
-At present, the only\cycle flag is the recommended mode because it makes it easier to verify the number of inputs generated.
+If this flag is not included, XML2MOOSE will generate files for all cycles.
+At present, the only_cycle flag is highly recommended mode as it makes it easier to verify the number of inputs generated.
 It also makes the number of files easier to manage.
 In simulating WBN1, for example, there are roughly 15,000 input files generated per cycle.
 If several cycles are generated at once, the number of files created can be overwhelming to manage.